m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 published: false
 ---

 Many mathematics students have disproportionate trouble with non-standard analysis.
-The concepts are not difficult; in fact, they correspond to
+The concepts are not difficult; indeed, they align with many freshmen's naive intuitions about calculus:

 Early this year, when asking which scientific idea should be retired, Richard Dawkins, writing in the Guardian, suggested (essentialism)[http://www.theguardian.com/science/2014/jan/12/what-scientific-idea-is-ready-for-retirement-edge-org].
 It's easy to see why;